bcgov/GDX-Analytics/microservices/google-api/README.md

 When run, the script collects property data in batches of 30 days at a time before posting a data file into the S3 bucket specified in the config.
 If querying recent data, the file will contain 30 days or fewer.
 For instance: If you set this job up as a cron task, the data file for a given property will typically contain only one day worth of data.

-Log files are appended at the debug level into file called `google_search.log` under a `logs/` folder which much be created manually.
+Log files are appended at the debug level into file called `google_search.log` under a `logs/` folder which must be created manually.
 Info level logs are output to stdout.
 In the log file, events are logged with the format showing the log level, the function name, the timestamp with milliseconds, and the message: `INFO:__main__:2010-10-10 10:00:00,000:<log message here>`.

 #### Configuration